qichunren/simple_pusher/README.md

 ```

+Currently I have not implement directly require simple_pusher js from project.
+You can download `simple_pusher.coffee` file from [Github repository](https://raw.githubusercontent.com/qichunren/simple_pusher/master/vendor/assets/javascripts/simple_pusher.coffee) to your project for use.

 ## Emulating WebSockets in older browsers
 It is possible to emulate WebSockets in older browsers using flash emulation.
 For example take a look at the [web-socket-js](https://github.com/gimite/web-socket-js) project.